-- Native methods and reflection can behave in a manner that is impossible for a compiler plugin to check.
-Such constructs may violate the property being checked.
-Similarly, deserialization and cloning can create objects that could not result from normal constructor calls, and that therefore may violate the property being checked. - A compiler plugin can check only those parts of your program that you run it on.
-If you compile some parts of your program without the -processor switch or with the -AskipClasses property (in other words, without running the checker), or if you use the @SuppressWarnings annotation to suppress some errors or warnings, then there is no guarantee that the entire program satisfies the property being checked.
-An analogous situation is using an external library that was compiled without being checked by the compiler plugin. - Your code should pass the Java compiler without errors or warnings.
+- Reflection can violate the Java type system, and the checkers are not sophisticated enough to reason about the possible effects of reflection.
+Similarly, descrialization and cloning can create objects that could not result from normal constructor calls, and that therefore may violate the property being checked. - Your code should pass the Java compiler without errors or warnings.
 In particular, your code should use generic types, with no uses of raw types.
 Misuse of generics, including casting away generic types, can cause other errors to be missed. - The Checker Framework does not yet support annotations on intersection types (see JLS §4.9).
 As a result, checkers cannot provide guarantees about intersection types. - Specific checkers may have other limitations; see their documentation for details.